There Is Nothing Like Cinemark Holdings Inc. (CNK) Stock

-B. Riley Securities lowered the price target for the Cinemark Holdings Inc. (NYSE:CNK) stock from “a Neutral” to “a Buy”.
-The rating was released on July 12, 2023, according to finviz.
+JP Morgan lowered the price target for the Cinemark Holdings Inc. (NYSE:CNK) stock from “an Overweight” to “a Neutral”.
+The rating was released on July 19, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture